Ultihamed/Javascript_Notes/JavaScript Core/6_ES6_and_Beyond.md

     ```

     It's a small nuance, but the ES6 specification calls for the expression's flags to be listed in this order: `"gimuy"`, regardless of what order the original pattern was specified with.
 That's the reason for the difference between `/ig` and `"gi"`.
-- In ES6 you can override the flags when duplicating.
+- As of ES6, you can override the flags when duplicating.
 Prior to ES6, it would throw an error.
 For example:

     ```js
     var re1 = /foo*/y;